Skip to content

 Key Experimental Results

-Evaluation on 9 scenes from the PANDORA/RMVP/SMVP/Mitsuba3 datasets.
-PhyGaP achieves an average improvement of approximately 2 dB PSNR over RGB-only methods and reduces normal cosine distance by 45.7%.
+Evaluation was conducted on 9 scenes (PANDORA/RMVP/SMVP/Mitsuba3 datasets).
+Compared to RGB methods, PhyGaP improves PSNR by an average of 2 dB and reduces the normal cosine distance by 45.7%.

 Method owl PSNR↑ frog PSNR↑ dog PSNR↑ teapot PSNR↑ frog CD↓ dog CD↓ teapot CD↓